CloudLabsAI-Azure/Udacity/MLND/Gettingstarted.md

    ![](images/udacity-03.png "Resource groups")

-1. Now, click on the **Resource group** and select your machine learning workspace
+1. Now, click on the **Resource group** and select your machine learning workspace (if any present).